Reception History and the Trauma of Real History: Decoding the Pantomime in Haydn's 'Farewell' Symphony

 Sigmund Freud, Joseph Haydn, Jacques Lacan, pantomime, politics, reception history, remembering and repetition, trauma, Slavoj ŽižekAbstract

 Haydn’s incorporation of a pantomime into the finale of the “Farewell” Symphony constitutes as radical a violation of generic expectations as Beethoven’s introduction of a chorus in the Ninth Symphony, yet until now no one has analyzed this pantomime or decoded its meanings.
-The reception history of this piece suggests a paradoxical mixture of heightened historical recollection with a sort of willed amnesia.Downloads
+The reception history of this piece suggests a paradoxical mixture of heightened historical recollection with a sort of willed amnesia.Metrics

 Download data is not yet available.